Abraxas-365/isNotNumber/README.md

 A npm package that gives you a function that returns true if the input is not a number.

+It's a new approach for everyone who thinks differently!

 ## Installation

 You can install the package via npm: